TheKitty/awesome-microbit/README.md

 - [Year 7 micro:bit lessons](http://www.jonwitts.co.uk/year-7-microbit) - Lessons used to introduce students to the micro:bit and Python.
 - [UCL’s BBC Micro:bit Tutorials](http://microbit-challenges.readthedocs.io/en/latest/) - Tutorial sheets that introduce micro:bit features with practical examples provided to invite students to design solutions to problems.
 - [BBC micro:bit and Kodu Interact](http://www.kodugamelab.com/resources/#microbit) - Kodu is a visual programming language made specifically for creating games and allow interaction with the micro:bit.
-- [Build A Robot Wars Buggy](https://www.kitronik.co.uk/blog/robot-buggy-part-1-build-robot-wars-buggy-introduction/) - This fun learning resource has been put together to provide teachers with an all in one design and technology challenge that you can set for your students over the course of a term or a year.
+- [Build A Robot Wars Buggy](https://www.kitronik.co.uk/blog/robot-buggy-part-1-build-robot-wars-buggy-introduction/) - This learning resource has been put together to provide teachers with an all in one design and technology challenge that you can set for your students over the course of a term or a year.
 - [CPC UCreate Micro:bit resources](http://warksjammy.blogspot.co.uk/2017/04/cpc-ucreate-microbit-resources-all-in.html) - Collection of micro:bit resources made for CPC.
 - [Year 7 BBC micro:bit topic](https://bournetocode.com/projects/7-CS-micro/) - BBC micro:bit lessons from Bourne Grammar school.
 - [Microsoft 14 Week Curriculum](https://makecode.microbit.org/courses/csintro) - Targeted to middle school grades 6-8 (ages 11-14 years).
 It is also written for teachers who may not have a Computer Science background, or may be teaching an "Intro to CS" for the first time.
 - [micro:bit in science teaching - How clean is my pond](https://community.computingatschool.org.uk/resources/5204) - Using a micro:bit to monitor the level of algal growth in a pond and to control a filter pump.
 - [Inventorspace micro:bit category](https://invent.sparkfun.com/cwists/category#products=%5B8%5D) - Community by SparkFun with fun projects you can implement in your classroom, school or district.
-- [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A a great way to get started with programming and hardware interaction with the microbit.
+- [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A great way to get started with programming and hardware interaction with the micro:bit.
 Includes 12 experiments using LEDs, motors, LDRs and capacitors.
 - [CLOQQ Activities](https://cloqq.com/newtomorrowtogether2017) ([more](https://cloqq.com/tecnologia?id=14777677)) - Activities with different difficulty levels, target age, and duration.
 - [Learn micro:bit](https://github.com/LearnToProgramRoanoke/Learn-microbit) - Code and materials for learning to program with the BBC micro:bit.
 - [Micro:bit Lessons Aligned to Code.org's CS Fundamentals](http://microbit.org/teach/code-org-fundamentals/) - Includes lesson plans aligned to Code.org's Computer Science Fundamentals curriculum for primary and elementary school students.
 - [First steps in using micro:bits with PCs](http://community.computingatschool.org.uk/resources/5437/single) - This very comprehensive article explores ways in which the micro:bit can send data via USB cable or wirelessly to PC applications.
 - [Starting Computer Science with the BBC micro:bit](http://microbit.org/en/2018-01-19-train_the_trainer/) - From Getting Started to Games.
 Computer Science teaching resources designed for use with students aged 10-14 years.
 - [Science Experiment Lessons](https://makecode.microbit.org/courses/ucp-science) - Geared for students in middle and early high school, these Science Experiment lessons are designed help gain a greater understanding of the forces and behaviour of the physical world.
-- [Part 1](https://microbit.hackster.io/kkristoff/micro-bit-basics-for-teachers-part-1-the-hardware-768229), [Part 2](https://microbit.hackster.io/monica/micro-bit-basics-for-teachers-part-2-javascript-blocks-6eaed5), and [Part 3](https://microbit.hackster.io/monica/micro-bit-basics-for-teachers-part-3-micropython-c3fde0) of micro:bit Basics for Teachers - Are you a teacher who wants to use micro:bit in your classroom, but doesn't know where to start?
+- [Part 1](https://microbit.hackster.io/kkristoff/micro-bit-basics-for-teachers-part-1-the-hardware-768229), [Part 2](https://microbit.hackster.io/monica/micro-bit-basics-for-teachers-part-2-javascript-blocks-6eaed5), and [Part 3](https://microbit.hackster.io/monica/micro-bit-basics-for-teachers-part-3-micropython-c3fde0) - micro:bit Basics for Teachers - Are you a teacher who wants to use micro:bit in your classroom, but doesn't know where to start?
 We'll show you how!

 ### BBC Teaching Resources